StephaneFeniar/Lottery-BestCombination/README.md

 The idea is to analyze the results of the past draws : numbers drawn and proportion of winners

-Basically, if there was more winners than usual when the draw was 1-12-14-22-32, we can deduce this combination and similar one are often played.
+Basically, if there was more winners than usual when the draw was 1-12-14-22-32, we can deduce this combination and similar ones are often played.

 #### Context